30 Best True Crime Podcasts You Should Be Listening To

 Real Crime Profile

-On the other hand, some true-crime podcast junkies are interested primarily in the minds of criminals.
-For them, there’s Real Crime Profile, a recent addition to the true-crime podcast universe.
-Hosted by a former FBI criminal profiler and a former Scotland Yard investigator, RC Profile take a deep dive each episode into tantalizingly damaged emotional lives of real-life criminals, many of whom you already have a working familiarity with, such as Steven Avery (whose story inspired the breakout documentary, Making a Murderer) and OJ Simpson.
+Some true crime podcast junkies are interested primarily in the minds of criminals.
+For them, there’s Real Crime Profile.
+Hosted by a former FBI criminal profiler and a former Scotland Yard investigator, RC Profile take a deep dive each episode into tantalizingly damaged emotional lives of real-life criminals, many of whom you already have a working familiarity with, such as Steven Avery (whose story inspired the breakout documentary Making a Murderer) and OJ Simpson.
 Available on Apple Podcasts, Spotify, and Stitcher.